AlignedIT/IonQ-Demo-HU/README.md

 provides a sample code (Jupyter notebook) with two example circuits that can be run on IonQ and compared with other QPUs example IBM-Quantum.

+11/18/2020 includes a 2-digit binary adder code sample for IonQ

 The purpose of the demo is to show the higher quality results from an actual quantum device due to the higher fidelity and full interconnectivity between the qubits.